 If the processing time for your recipe is less than ten minutes, the jars and lids should be sterilised in boiling water after washing.

-Spread a towel out on your counter, and when you are ready to fill your jars, place the jars on the towel right by the pot of preserves.
-This is where you need the jar lifter to not burn your hands getting the jars out of the hot water.
+Spread a towel on your counter, and when you’re ready to fill your jars, place them on the towel right by the pot of preserves.
+This is where you need the jar lifter to prevent burning your hands when removing the jars from the hot water.
 You also want the jars to be hot when you put the hot preserves into them.
-Hot liquid into cold glass can cause the glass to break, so be sure your jars are left in the hot water until you are ready to start filling the jars.
+Hot liquid poured into a cold glass can cause the glass to break, so be sure to leave your jars in hot water until you are ready to start filling them.

-Fill each of the jars with the preserve, using a wide-mouth funnel, leaving the headspace recommended in the recipe you are using.
+Fill each jar with the preserve, using a wide-mouth funnel, leaving the recommended headspace as specified in the recipe you are using.
 Once the jars are full, wipe off the rims with a clean cloth.
-Be sure that there is no preserve on the rims of the jars, as anything that gets between the rim of the jar and the lid can stop you from getting a good seal.
+Be sure that there is nothing on the rims of the jars, as anything that gets between the rim of the jar and the lid can prevent a good seal.

 Once you have cleaned off the rims of the jars, you are ready to put on the lids.
-Using the lid lifter, get the lids out of the hot water and place them on the jars, tightening them all the way.
+Using the lid lifter, remove the lids from the hot water and place them on the jars, tightening them securely.

-Now you are ready to process the jars to get the vacuum seal to ensure freshness.
+Now you are ready to process the jars to achieve a vacuum seal, ensuring freshness.

 Get the large pot and place the article you have chosen into the bottom to create a space between the bottom of the pot and the jars.
-As mentioned before, this can be a cake rack or something similar.
-Then place the jars into the pot, ensuring they are not touching each other.
-Then using a jug, begin to fill the pot with hot water.
-Do not use boiling water, but do not put cold water in as the glass is hot, and once again, you do not want to risk any jars breaking due to rapid temperature change.
+As mentioned earlier, this can be a cake rack or a similar item.
+Then, place the jars into the pot, ensuring they do not touch each other.
+Then, using a jug, begin to fill the pot with hot water.
+Do not use boiling water, but also avoid putting cold water in, as the glass is hot.
+You do not want to risk any jars breaking due to rapid temperature change.
 Fill the pot till the jars are completely submerged and covered by at least 4 centimetres.

-Turn the stove on and boil the pot of water with your jars in it.
+Turn the stove on and bring the pot of water with your jars to a boil.
 This should be a full rolling boil, or what John Gross describes in “Food Preserving At Home” as “briskly boiling” water.

-Process the jars for the time required in the recipe and depending on the jar size.
+Process the jars for the time specified in the recipe, taking into account the jar size.
 Larger jars are processed for longer.

-Once the time for processing has been reached, turn the stove off, remove the jars using your jar lifter, and place them on a tea towel on
+Once the processing time has elapsed, turn the stove off, remove the jars using your jar lifter, and place them on a tea towel on the kitchen counter to cool.

 As the jars cool down, a vacuum is created.
 If you use safety pop-top lids, they will pop down as the jars cool.
 You do not have a vacuum seal if the pop tops do not pop down.

-If any of the jars do not seal, you can process them again or simply decide that this is the jar you will use right away.
+If any of the jars do not seal, you can process them again or decide that this is the jar you will use right away.
 There are several reasons why a jar may not seal.
 There may have been some preserve left on the rim of the jar, or there may be a defect, such as a chip on the rim of the jar.
-Also, if you do not leave enough space at the top of the jar, you could prevent a vacuum from being created.
+Additionally, if you do not leave enough space at the top of the jar, you may prevent a vacuum from forming.

 Now that your jars are cool and the vacuum seal has been created, you must label them with their contents and the date.
-This is important as no matter how good your seal is, you do not want to leave a jar at the back of the cupboard for years with no date.
+This is important, as no matter how good your seal is, you do not want to leave a jar at the back of the cupboard for years without a date.
 Always eat the oldest jar first.
 Even preserved foods that you purchase in the grocery store are dated with the use-by date.

 I preserve all of my high-acid foods this way and have a pantry full of goodies.
-It saves me significant money on my shopping, and I have real food with no nasty artificial flavours, colours, or preservatives.
+It saves me a significant amount of money on my shopping, and I have real food with no nasty artificial flavours, colours, or preservatives.

 I hope that you enjoy the bounty of your harvest and that this post helps you do so.